The Lavin Agency Speakers Bureau

 Bosker previously authored Original Copies, the first definitive exploration of China’s “duplitecture” movement and a critically acclaimed investigation of copy culture.
 Described as “fascinating” by The New York Review of Books, Original Copies continues to be featured in leading publications and was named one of Gizmodo’s Best Books of the Year.
 She is also the co-author of a cultural history of bowling, Bowled Over: A Roll Down Memory Lane.

-In her NYT bestseller Cork Dork, Bianca Bosker explored the fascinating world of oenophiles—people who treat wine as a way of life, and make shocking sacrifices in its name.
-In some ways, this was a natural fit for Bosker, who’s hooked on studying obsessives and the things they obsess over—be it televangelists, millionaire bloggers, or weapons sleuths.
+In her New York Times bestseller Cork Dork, Bianca Bosker explored the fascinating world of oenophiles—people who treat wine as a way of life, and make shocking sacrifices in its name.
+She followed that up with her second NYT bestseller, Get the Picture, a funny and revealing investigation into the secretive world of art and artists.
 She’s explored the drivers of human behavior to provide insight into why we become obsessed, what unites the things that obsess us, how obsession spreads, and the surprising feats we undertake in its name.

 Now, in this keynote, Bosker speaks to the process by which we get hooked, as well as the common attributes defining the people, things, and passions that possess us—be it bottles of Burgundy or bloggers.
 Of course, this is uniquely different—and more valuable—than simply being “viral,” which engages large numbers of people passively and fleetingly.
 Obsession fuels deeper, more lasting relationships that people actively nurture.
 From personal experience, Bosker explains what drives this behavior (and how to be mindful that obsession doesn’t tilt over into addiction), while also showing how healthy obsession can be a path to personal success.